Adjusted Expected Improvement for Cumulative Regret Minimization in Noisy Bayesian Optimization: Experiments

 In the synthetic experiments, we consider six commonly used test functions: Schwefel-2, Eggholder-2, Ackley-2, Levy-4, Griewank-6, and Hartmann-6.
 Table \ref{tab:funcs} lists the mathematical expressions of these functions.
 Before implementing any BO algorithm, all test functions are standardised so that the function values have mean zero and standard deviation one.
 The standard deviation of the homogenous noise $\sigma$ is set as $0.1$.

-Figure 2 summarizes the results.
+{ Figure 2 summarizes the results.
 We first observe that the traditional EI and EI-Nyugen have nearly identical performance for all test functions.
 This is probably due to the pre-specified threshold $\kappa$ in EI-Nyugen being too small, which leads to the acquisition function seldom, if ever, falling below $\kappa$ throughout the entire experiment.
 Therefore, EI-Nyugen behaves identically to the traditional EI.
-Our proposed EIC algorithm has the smallest cumulative regret for the Eggholder-2, Levy-4, and Griewank-6 test functions after 150 iterations.
-Moreover, the confidence region of EIC does not overlap with other algorithms, hence the reduction on cumulative regret is statistically significant.
-For the Schwefel-2 and Hartmann-6 functions, GP-UCB has the smallest cumulative regret after 130 iterations.
+The GP-TS does not peforms well across different functions propbably due to its high randomness.
+Our proposed EIC algorithm has the smallest mean cumulative regret for the Eggholder-2, Griewank-6 and Harmann-6 test functions after $200 + n_0$ iterations.
+In addition, for these functions, the confidence regions of CumRegret for EIC overlap with those of UCB, showing EIC is competitive with UCB.
+The confidence regions of CumRegret for EIC does not overlapped with EI, EI-Nyugen and GP-TS, hence the reduction on cumulative regret is statistically significant.
+For the Schwefel-2, GP-UCB has the smallest cumulative regret.
 However the confidence regions of GP-UCB, EIC, EI-Nyugen and traditional EI overlap, indicating there is no statistical significance among these algorithms under 95\% confidence level.
-For the Ackley-2 function, we use a bigger budget of $N = 400 + n_0$, since none of the compared algorithms is able to converge after $200 + n_0$ iterations.
-GP-UCB has the smallest cumulative regret at the beginning, but it is outperformed by EIC after 350 iterations.
-GP-TS has the largest cumulative regret for all test functions except for Levy-4, in which it has a smaller cumulative regret than GP-UCB, EI-Nyugen and traditional EI after 175 iterations.
-The results show that our EIC algorithm performs competitively and consistently across a variety of test functions.
+For the Ackley-2 and the Levy-4 function, we use a bigger budget of $N = 600 + n_0$, since none of the compared algorithms is able to converge after $200 + n_0$ iterations.
+For the Ackley-2, GP-UCB has the smallest cumulative regret at the beginning, but it is outperformed by EIC after 350 iterations.
+For Levy-4 function, EI-Nyugen, EI, GP-UCB, and EIC have similar performance, but EIC shows a tendency to converge after 600 iterations while other algorithm's cumulative regret values continue to grow.
+These results show that our EIC algorithm performs competitively and consistently across a variety of test functions. }